 "I liked working with Professor Strauf, because he gave me the freedom to choose my own research projects and encouraged me to explore the topics I find interesting."

-Explore space, time, matter or the many other intriguing elements of the physical world.
-The Master of Science degree in physics prepares you optimally for a further academic path and the pursuit of a Ph.D. program in physics.
+Explore space, time, matter and the many other intriguing elements of the physical world.

-While many physics graduates go on these types of programs, many also work within research roles in sectors and industries as varied as their interests– including defense, aerospace, government, education, healthcare, energy, materials, technology, computing and IT.
+While many physics graduates go on to obtain a Ph.D., many others also work within research roles in sectors and industries as varied as their interests–defense, aerospace, government, education, healthcare, energy, materials, technology, computing and IT.